 I am yet to go to Darjeeling, but I am sure the roads would no longer be as empty.

 The Darjeeling Himalayan Railway pictured in the song is a UNESCO World Heritage Site.

 Main Ek Raja Hoon from Uphaar – Golconda Fort

 This romantic song echoes amidst the awe-striking walls of the Golconda fort at Hyderabad.
-Built by Kakatiya Kings as a mud fort and it is better known for the Koh-i-noor and Hope diamond that were found here.
+Built by Kakatiya Kings as a mud fort and it is better known for the Koh-i-Noor and Hope diamond that was found here.
 Golconda Fort is an architectural marvel as far as acoustics are concerned.
 A clap from the top of the tower would echo and alert the guards standing 300+ steps away on a hill.